 The small outside seating area catches little sun, especially in early season.
 Good food is reasonably priced.

 Good pizza and pasta, good size portions.
-Service gets slow when busy but prices reasonable.
+Prices reasonable.

 Good quality food, friendly service.
 Large sun terrace, better earlier in the day.
 Good views.

 In a magical setting nestled amongst the trees surrounding the Altiport, Le Clos Bernard is a 10-minute walk from the nearest road and so its terrace is arguably as peaceful as you can get (and the restaurant is well worth the romantic, torchlit hike up the snowy path to get there!).
 New in 2015, the restaurant is already a local favourite, offering a variety of salads, pastas, steaks, and of course, Savoyard specialities.
 Highly recommended!

 We have not eaten here in a long time but The Allodis did have the reputation as one of the best restaurants in Méribel and certainly the best restaurant for lunch.